One of the most fascinating lakes in the world can be found on a relatively small island off the coast of Australia.

 3. Only a few sand dunes separate it from the ocean

 As you might have noticed, there isn’t much land between the lake and the ocean.
-Only a few sand dunes covered in dense woodland consisting of paperbark and eucalyptus trees separate it from the ocean nearby.
+Only a few dunes covered in dense woodland consisting of paperbark and eucalyptus trees separate it from the ocean nearby.

 This also means that it’s a saline or “salt lake” with extremely high levels of salt content.
 The salt levels are comparable to those of the Dead Sea on the border of Jordan and Israel, one of the saltiest bodies of water on the planet with salt levels up to 9.6 times higher than in the ocean.